Skip to main content

 Teen Driver Safety

-This program grant is used to fund programs to increase teen driver safety awareness and promote good decision-making through education and outreach conducted by traffic safety professionals, law enforcement, court personnel, victim advocates, and teen peer leaders through an organized peer-to-peer program.
-Funding may also be used for traffic safety education events and activities, training-related equipment, and public information and educational materials.
+These program area grants are used to increase teen driver safety awareness and promote good decision making through education and outreach conducted by traffic safety professionals, law enforcement and court personnel, victim advocates, and teen peer leaders through an organized peer-to-peer program.
+Funding may be used for traffic safety education events and activities, training-related equipment, and public information and educational materials.

 Traffic Records

-This program grant is used to implement effective projects that improve the timeliness, accuracy, completeness, uniformity, integration, and accessibility of the data that is used by state and local agencies and their partners to identify and address traffic safety issues in Tennessee.
+These program area grants are used to implement effective projects that improve the timeliness, accuracy, completeness, uniformity, integration, and accessibility of the data that is used by state and local agencies and their partners to identify and address traffic safety issues in Tennessee.
 Awards are limited to data improvement projects implemented by the Tennessee Department of Safety and Homeland Security and other state government agencies.

 If you serve a county that has a greater than average rate of crash problems based on the 2019-2023 ranking, you may qualify for a grant.